Introduction to the Study of the Qur'an

 Classical perceptions of the text and genres of Qur’anic scholarship; classical exegesis in translation; stories of the prophets in the Qur’anic text; chronology of revelation; Western scholarship and the Qur’an: academic models for the treatment of early Islamic sources and the issue of authenticity; towards a theory of Qur’anic hermeneutics: the construct of the Qur’an’s inimitability (I’jaz); aesthetic dimensions of the text.
 Selected readings from the text of the Qur’an.

-This course is core for Year 1 of BA Islamic Studies, and optional for students on the other degrees listed above.
+This module is core for Year 1 of BA Islamic Studies, and optional for students on the other degrees listed above.

 - Encyclopaedia of the Qur’an, Jane McAuliffe, ed.
 (Leiden : E.J.
 Brill, 2001.
 2002, 2003, 2004, 2006, 2006).
 (A-D), (E-I), (J-O), (P-Sh), (T-Z), and (Index).